 - What beliefs drove my behavior?
 Are these beliefs I am willing to change at this time?

 - What can I tell myself or do differently next time to get a different outcome?

-I would love to hear from you.
 How did you put this into practice, and what was the outcome?